Toward a Theory of Causation for Interpreting Neural Code Models: Introduction

-We hope to provide researchers a way forward for integrating causal analysis into their research.
-To that end, besides our case study showing the power of such an analysis can provide, we have additionally created a checklist that summarizes the steps required to apply Causal Interpretability to Neural Code Models (see Fig.~\ref{fig:checklist}).
+\textbf{Our contributions.} Previous findings suggest the need for integrating causal interpretability in post-hoc analysis of neural language models.
+We hope to provide researchers with an approach for integrating causal analysis into their research.
+To that end, in addition to our case study showing the power such an analysis can provide, we have additionally created a checklist that summarizes the steps required to apply Causal Interpretability to Neural Code Models (see \figref{fig:checklist}).
 In summary, this paper makes the following contributions:

-\textbf{1.} A formal methodology for interpreting \nlms that maps model performance to PL concepts and enables causal analyses of different settings for language model use;

-\textbf{2.} A case study that applies this methodology to two popular deep learning code generation models;

-\textbf{3.} A set of findings for these models that challenges some current conceptions of code generation models;